 How long does Johnstone’s Trade Satin paint take to dry?

-Johnstone’s Trade Satin is usually touch dry after around 6 hours, but this can change depending on conditions, and whether you’re using a tinted colour.
+Johnstone’s Trade Satin is usually touch dry after around 6 hours, but this can vary depending on conditions and whether you’re using a tinted colour.
 The recoat time is 16 hours, and it takes roughly a month to fully cure.

-Johnstone’s Trade Satin is described as “self-undercoating”, which means you don’t need an undercoat when painting previously painted, or pre-primed surfaces.
-The only time you should undercoat is when going for a colour change.
+Johnstone’s Trade Satin is described as “self-undercoating”, which means you don’t need an undercoat when painting previously painted or pre-primed surfaces.
+The only time you should use an undercoat is when going for a significant colour change.

 Why is satin paint still tacky?

-It probably hasn’t dried.
-There are things that can drastically effect drying time, including humidity, ventilation, and contaminants that may have been on the surface before you painted it.
-Open a window, promote air flow, and be patient.
+It probably hasn’t fully dried yet.
+There are several factors that can drastically affect drying time, including humidity, ventilation, and contaminants that may have been on the surface before painting.
+Open a window, improve airflow, and be patient.

 Can you paint over satinwood without sanding?

-You should always sand cured satinwood before painting over with a new product.
-This is to aid adhesion.
+You should always sand cured satinwood before applying a new product.
+This helps improve adhesion.

-Most satin paints, including Johnstone’s Trade Satin are very hardwearing, but it just depends on the product you’re using.
+Most satinwood paints, including Johnstone’s Trade Satin, are very hard-wearing, but it ultimately depends on the specific product you’re using.

 Last time I used it was on some new builds a few yrs back.